LIVING WITH A PERFECTIONIST PARTNER

 A WORD FROM MENTAL NURTURING:

 Living with a perfectionist partner presents its unique set of challenges.
 There is often an environment where both partners experience high stress.
 The perfectionist's anxiety about meeting goals or maintaining order can spill over, making the relationship tense and overwhelming.
+Navigating conflict resolution can be particularly challenging as their struggle to acknowledge personal flaws can render arguments feeling one-sided and unresolved.

 REFERENCES: